Wayfarer-Labs/owl-control/GAMES.md

 Games marked as `(admin)` have been reported to require running OWL Control in administrator mode to record correctly.
 Please verify your recordings are not all-black when recording these games.

+# Usage Guidelines

+**Be careful with voice chat!** While OWL Control does not capture microphone input, it will capture other people's voice chat in games.
+We strongly encourage you to have voice chat turned off and/or to use external voice chat (like Discord) to avoid recording other players' conversations.

 **Replaying games is OK!** It's perfectly fine to replay games you've already played, but try to play a bit differently between playthroughs.
 This could mean different approaches, strategies, or playstyles.
 It's okay if you can't play _that_ differently - we're looking to cover as many of the ways you can play games as possible.

 ## Top-Priority Games